mattwalker75/local_llm_framework/workflow/README.md

       c.
 Should conversations be stateful or stateless?
       d.
 Should streaming responses be supported in CLI?
       e.
 Should this eventually be packaged as a pip-installable tool?

+#### INITIAL DEVELOPMENT
+1. Setup virtual environment ( python -m venv llf_venv )
+2. Copy/Pasted PRD document into Claude Code for initial coding
+3. Commands to use:
+      a.
+Unit testing
+            *  pytest
+            *  pytest --cov=.
+      b.
+Download a model
+            *  python -m llf.cli download
+      c.
+Start chatting
+            *  python -m llf.cli
+4. Work on troubleshooting any issues and making sure unit testing is working
+5. Got a command line tool called "bin/llf" working with the following ability
+      a.
+Configurable via a llf/config.py file
+      b.
+Set a default LLM of Qwen/Qwen3-Coder-30B-A3B-Instruct
+      c.
+Download LLM's to a local "models" directory
+      d.
+Provide online help with -h
+      e.
+Download LLM's from huggingface
+           a.
+You can specify a specific model or use default
+      f.
+List the downloaded LLM models
+      g.
+Show info for the specific models
+      h.
+Start the local LLM server using the LLM you specify
+      i.
+Perform chat with LLM via the client program
+      j.
+If you start the chat program, and the server is not started, then it will start it